Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/SaltStack-logo.png" title="SaltSTack Logo" >}}

 2 vCPU/2GB Ram/100GB Disk
 Many people have probably heard of puppet, chef and ansible... but maybe not [SaltStack](https://saltstack.com).
 It works by a master-minion system, this is the master, and on each linux VM there is a minion process running.
 You can also use salt-ssh, which makes it login and run commands, which works, but you loose some of the functions such as the reactor-bus etc. which define actions/states that the minion will perform on changes.
 Now there's a rather big debate on what orchestration tool that you should use.
 Granted there is a lot that's already made for ansible, and it is popular and more heard of as well.
-The reason that i fell down into SaltStack is that i found it had all the features that i wanted from ansible, and then some.
+The reason that I fell down into SaltStack is that I found it had all the features that I wanted from ansible, and then some.
 Suffice it to say that all the following virtual machines are provisioned to my vCenter using Salt-Cloud.

 ### SIEM / Network logging solution
 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/Elastic-Stack.png" title="Elastic-Stack Architecture" >}}

-Now this setup might warrant some comments about "overkill" (and probably its own post), but safe to say is that i am a huge elastic-stack fan.
-My cluster is a Hot-Warm architecture, with the addition of, if i ever need to, also do cold storage.
+Now this setup might warrant some comments about "overkill" (and probably its own post), but safe to say is that I am a huge elastic-stack fan.
+My cluster is a Hot-Warm architecture, with the addition of, if I ever need to, also do cold storage.
 Each of the nodes are properly secured, which isn't the easiest task.
 All the log transfer, rotation etc. are being done by either syslog, or beats.
 I do run the whole suite of beats:
 - Filebeat, for every relevant file based log.
 - Auditbeat, security events such as file changes, user logins or processes.
 - Packetbeat, packets and netflow.